konradgj/arclog/README.md

 - `arclog upload -s failed` — attempt uploads for logs with a specific status
 - `arclog upload -w` — monitor log directory and upload as logs are created
 - Flags available:
+  - `-p` paths to upload from (supports multiple paths)
+  - `-s` upload logs with specific status
+  - `-w` watch for new files and add to upload queue
   - `-a` to upload anonymously
   - `-d` to enable detailed WvW logs